mblevins/trip-data/README.md

 # trip-data
-Data and trips for photo and blog processing, used as a common submodule
+Data and trips for photo and blog processing, used as a common repo across projects (it should be a submodule, but I can never remember submodule commands)

 The general workflow is that the json files are created and updated in the icloud/darktable workflow and consumed in the smug-cli workflow, but somtimes the files are updated out of order.

 ## iCloud Photos and Darktable

-This is done on machines with an icloud account associated with the photos, so there it is more of a manual workflow with this repo as a helper, this is the only repo used as a subdirectory rather than a submodule.
+This is done on machines with an icloud account associated with the photos, so there it is more of a manual workflow with this repo as a helper.

 There are two people, Lola and Mike.
 Mike has a removable disk on his machine,because he's low on disk space, and that's also used to move files bwteen machines.